The Power of Equations and Custom Metrics

 The equation below is shown in the Equation Editor, This example is using multiple equation functions to filter and return tickers where the Tangible Equity Per Share grew at a compound annual growth rate of at least 10% over the last 7 years.

-1. The first part of the equation returns a null value on negative growth.
+1. The first part of the equation returns a null value if either the “Tangible Equity Per Share [Now]” or the “Tangible Equity Per Share [Y7]” is a negative value.

 2. The equation is taking the change in value between the tangible equity per share now and the tangible equity per share from 7-years ago and then using the pow function to calculate the growth rate.